pkardas/notes/books/head-first-design-patterns/notes.md

 > Converts the interface of a class into another interface the client expects.
 Adapter lets classes work together that
 > couldn't otherwise because of incompatible interfaces.

-Adapter is used to decouple the client from the implemented interface,a nd if we expect the interface to change over time, the adapter encapsulates that change that the client doesn't have to be modified each time it needs to operate against a different interface.
+Adapter is used to decouple the client from the implemented interface, and if we expect the interface to change over time, the adapter encapsulates that change that the client doesn't have to be modified each time it needs to operate against a different interface.